IrinaBBB/TaskBoard/README.md

 ## The API can be tested with Postman

 - The Collection for Postman can be found in the `api` folder.
+It can be imported to Postman and used for testing.